Emotional Dysregulation in ADHD: 4 Ways to Manage Intense Emotions

 Supporting someone with mental health conditions can be draining.
 Make sure you’re looking after your own needs and setting healthy boundaries.

-It also helps to remind yourself that your loved one isn’t choosing to have big emotional reactions—this is a real part of ADHD that requires patience and understanding.
+You can also remind yourself that your loved one isn’t choosing to have big emotional reactions—this is a real part of ADHD that requires patience and understanding.

-Embracing Your Emotional Range: Learn to Thrive With ADHD Emotions
+Learn to Thrive With ADHD While Embracing Your Emotions

 Emotional intensity isn’t all bad.
 It can fuel creativity, passion, and deep connections when it’s channeled effectively.
 With support and practice, the emotional side of ADHD can become more manageable—and even become your superpower.